Selling used items online or locally is a great way to make extra money on the side from home!

 BIG PRO TIP : Screw the tools themselves, think about the accessories!

-Batteries & chargers for portable tools is one of the best categories to possibly re-sell in.
+Batteries & chargers for portable tools are one of the best categories to possibly re-sell in.
 I love finding this stuff because I always know it sells fast & for decent profits.

 8. Home Decor